SS-Hossain/high-performance-trading-system/README.md

 ### High-Performance Order Execution and Management System

 A robust and low-latency trading system implemented in C++ for trading on Deribit Test.
-The project supports order management, real-time market data streaming, and efficient WebSocket communication, tailored for trading in Spot, Futures, and Options markets.
+The project supports order management, real-time market data streaming, and efficient WebSocket communication tailored for trading in Spot, Futures, and Options markets.

 ### **Features**